 'Photography is intrinsically linked to vision in the way that objects appear.
 The way that light emits from the object and touches the eye is indexical in much the same way that light etches into the sensitive surface of film.'

-Paul Gorman is a fine art photographer born and living in Somerset, who graduated in 2011 with a BA Photography from The Arts University at Bournemouth.
+Paul Gorman is a fine art photographer from Somerset, now living in Glasgow.
+Recently just graduated from Glasgow School of Art where he studied a Masters in Fine Art Practice.
+Previously educated at The Arts University at Bournemouth.
 Creating images from nature, his work allows him to explore new places and experiment with different image techniques.

 Throughout his work, Gorman incorporates theories of vision and its relationship to photography, allowing him to challenge the viewers’ perceptions and encourage them to engage with the sublime when they are in the landscape.
 His work makes reference to phenomenology - the structure of different forms of experience that include perception, thought, memory, imagination, emotion and desire.